Seattle DUI Defense Lawyer

 As you can see, it doesn’t matter what type of offense you are charged with—the penalties for this crime are severe.
 To understand the severity of the penalties, you must first understand why DUI is a crime and why it is so serious.
 Impaired drivers put every other driver on the road at risk, and therefore are punished harshly for posing a potential threat to others’ safety.

 If you are charged, you will need a lawyer to represent you throughout the legal process, especially in court.
-Which court handles your case will be determined by where you are arrested.
+The court that handles your case will be determined by where you are arrested.
 The full list of district courts is available here.
 Understanding how a DUI charge works and what you have to do next is very complicated, and this is not a good time to make mistakes.

 Don’t put your future in the hands of an inexperienced attorney.
 If you are accused of driving under the influence, feel free to contact the DUI defense attorneys in our office by phone or email for legal advice today.
 We do not charge any fees for the initial consultation, where we will learn about your case and discuss our legal resources available to you.

+ARRESTED FOR DRUNK DRIVING?
 OUR DUI DEFENSE ATTORNEYS FIGHT ON YOUR BEHALF

 DUI lawyer Kevin Trombold and the rest of the team at his law firm will challenge the results of any chemical DUI tests and find out if the police had probable cause to stop you in traffic.
 If there’s a flaw or error in the state’s case against you, he will find that flaw and exploit it on your behalf.
 If you are charged with DUI in or near Seattle, seek legal representation from attorney Kevin Trombold immediately.

-Kevin Trombold and his team of lawyers and legal professionals fight tirelessly to investigate impaired driving cases and to defend his clients’ rights.
+Kevin Trombold and his team of lawyers and legal professionals fight tirelessly to investigate impaired driving cases and to defend their clients’ rights.
 With over two decades of experience and a reputation for legal excellence respected by judges, prosecutors, and peers, defense attorney Kevin Trombold routinely helps his clients win dismissed charges, not guilty verdicts, and reduced charges.